martyjs/marty/docs/docs/actionCreators.md

 <h2 id="server-action-creators">Server Action Creators</h2>

 Action creators often will call an [Http API](/docs/httpApi.html) which, when complete, will then call another action creator with the new data.
-This causes a cyclic dependency between the Action Creator and the HTTP API.
+If you are using a module loader (e.g. CommonJS, AMD) it can cause a cyclic dependency between the Action Creator and the HTTP API.

 The way to get around this is to have a seperate action creator, called a Server Action Creator, that is responsible for handling responses from Http APIs.